-This document provides information for programmers to use SAS Event Stream Processing.
+This document provides information for event stream processing application developers and users to use SAS Event Stream Processing.
 It assumes knowledge of object-oriented programming terminology and a solid understanding of object-oriented programming principles.
 It also assumes a working knowledge of the SQL programming language and of relational database principles.

-Use this document with the application programming interface (API) HTML documentation that is shipped with the product. viii About This Book
+Use this document with the application programming interface (API) HTML documentation that is shipped with the product.
+That documentation is generated from product code, and provides a complete reference to programming objects.